JeffersonLab/clas12alignment/dc/README.md

 This code implements the CLAS12 DC alignment procedure developed by T. Hayward and documented at clas12alignment/dc/original_scripts_and_docs/CLAS12___DC_Alignment_Github_Tutorial.pdf.

+The algorithm is based on the assumption the *real* DC geometry is close to the nominal and that the transformation between the two can be described as a linear combination of shifts and rotations in x, y and z of each DC region.
+The size of this shifts and rotations is determined studying how the tracking fit residuals and the z vertex distribution for straight tracks varies as a function of individual shifts or rotations and finding the set that minimize the residuals and the diffeerene between the z vertex distribution and the known target position.
+Specifically:
+* Straight electron tracks are reconstructed and histograms of fit residual for each DC layer and of the z-vertex distribution are made in bins of sector, polar and azimuthal angles.
+These histograms are analyzed to extract the shift from zero of the fit residuals and the shift of the z-vertex from the known target position.
+Since straight track runs are usually on empty target, the z-vertex histograms shows peaks corresponding to the target cell windows that can be fit and compared to the installation position.
+* The same tracks are reconstructed applying a single shift or rotation.
+The size of these is chosen to be large enough to have a measureable effect on fit residuals and vertex distributions, while being small compared to the DC cell size.
+The values used so far are of 0.2 cm for shifts and 0.2 deg for rotations.
+Shifts are applied in the sector frame (y axis along the DC wires, z axis along the beamline) and rotations are applied in the tilted-sector coordinate frame (y axis along the DC wires and z axis perpendicular to the DC layers, i.e. at 25 deg from the beamline axis).
+The total number of shifts and rotation is 18, 3 shifts and 3 rotations for each of the 3 regions.
+Note that rotations in x and z are ignored because they are not supported by the current tracking software.
+* The derivatives of the fit residuals and z-vertex versus each shift and rotation is extracted comparing the fit residual and z-vertex for that geometry to the nominal geometry.
+* The nominal-geometry residual and vertex shifts with respect to the desired positions are fit to a linear combinations of the derivatives to extract the shift and rotation sizes.
+This global fit is performed with Minuit, minimizing a chi2 defined as the sum of squares of the residual and vertex shift normalized to their uncertainties.

 ### Prerequisites:
 * Software:
   * A Linux or Mac computer